High-Performance FAQ

 -

-Executing on emotion instead of data.
-High-achievers get to the start line, feel the adrenaline, and immediately abandon their prescribed power and heart rate caps.
-They burn through their glycogen stores in the first two hours and walk the marathon.
-We engineer a precise, data-backed race plan.
-Your only job on race day is cold, calculated execution of those numbers.
+High achievers get to the start line, feel the adrenaline, and abandon their prescribed power and heart rate caps.
+They burn through their glycogen in the first two hours and walk the marathon.